finos/vuu/docs/ui/calculated_columns.md

 ### Use in Tree'd Viewports

 By default calculated columns would work the same in tree'd viewports as in non-tree'd viewports.
-THe only caveat to that would be when the calculated column would be a branch in the tree.
+The only caveat to that would be when the calculated column would be a branch in the tree.
 In that case the column values would have to be calculated in the tree building function, which may slow down tree generation for specific viewports.